 There are more vegans now than ever before.
-That's not a statement based off scare stories by the Big Meat lobby, or the literally millions of #vegan photos on Instagram, or the fact you definitely see more vegans publicly proselytising than you did even five years ago; it's fact.
-In May of this year, The Vegan Society commissioned research that found there are over half a million vegans in Great Britain, three-and-a-half times as many as estimated in 2006.
+That's not a statement based off scare stories by the Big Meat lobby, or the literally millions of #vegan photos on Instagram, or the fact you definitely see more vegans publicly proselytizing than you did even five years ago; it's fact.
+In May, the Vegan Society commissioned research that found there are more than half a million vegans in Great Britain, three-and-a-half times as many as estimated in 2006.

 Almost ten years after the study was conducted, and with this recent proliferation of vegans in the UK, I wanted to find out if and how vegansexualism had progressed.

-First off I spoke to Kirilee, a vegan of eight years.
+First off, I spoke to Kirilee, a vegan of eight years.
 "I wasn't always a vegan, and everyone is on their own journey," she said.
-"However, I wouldn't continue to be involved with someone who isn't open to the idea of becoming vegan and doesn't show compassion towards animals.
+"However, I wouldn't continue to be involved with someone who isn't open to the idea of becoming vegan and doesn't show compassion toward animals.
 You usually know pretty early on."

 She then summed up the problem she faces when describing why this is an issue for her: "It's simpler to say that, typically, an environmentalist wouldn't be involved with a coal miner.
 A lot more people seem to understand that concept, but when it comes down to 'diet' and animals, things start to be a bit confusing."